tmtsoftware/csw/csw-event/csw-event-client/README.md

 Event Service client provides the implementation for publishing and subscribing to an event.

-If you want to get started with Event Service, refer the [examples](https://tmtsoftware.github.io/csw/services/event.html).
+If you want to get started with Event Service, refer to the [examples](https://tmtsoftware.github.io/csw/services/event.html).

 You can refer to Scala documentation [here](https://tmtsoftware.github.io/csw/api/scala/csw/event/api/index.html).